Acatenango & Fuego, Guatemala. Photo: Luke Spencer (MBA Staff)

 What is the accommodation like?

-In Antigua, your base is Casa Antigua (or a similar property), set in a historic building with lush courtyards and just a two-minute walk from the central park.
+In Antigua, your base is Casa Antigua (or a similar property), a hotel set in a historic building with lush courtyards and just a two-minute walk from the the town's central park.
 You’ll stay in twin-share rooms with en suite bathrooms.
 Guests can also access the swimming pool and sauna at the hotel’s nearby sister property for a small additional fee.

 You'll spend two memorable nights camping on Acatenango and Tolimán volcanoes.
 All camping gear is provided, including a tent, sleeping mat, and sleeping bag.
 Nights can be very cold at altitude, so pack plenty of warm layers.
 There'll be campfires to keep you cozy during dinner, with stargazing and eruptions from Fuego on Acatenango, and sunset views over Lake Atitlán from the summit of Tolimán.
 At Acatenango, basic toilet facilities are available at your host's established campsite.
 On Tolimán, it's wild camping - your guides and porters will bring a group toilet kit and guide you through leave-no-trace practices.